-Instructional Improvement and Instructional Effectiveness System
+Instructional Improvement and Effectiveness System

 Formative Assessments in Online Instructional Dialogs

-Formative assessments in Online Instructional Dialogs integrate assessment and instruction in one continuous process promoting the development of test-taking skills associated with Technology Enhanced (TE) items and the mastery of valued standards targeted for instruction in your curriculum.
+Formative assessments in online Instructional Dialogs integrate assessment and instruction in one continuous process promoting the development of test-taking skills associated with TE items and the mastery of valued standards targeted for instruction in your curriculum.
 TE items, similar to those planned for by Partnership for Assessment of Readiness for College and Career (PARCC) and Smarter Balanced Assessment Consortium (SBAC) for the Common Core initiative, measure student mastery of English language arts, math, and science standards planned for statewide assessments in 2014-15.
 When implemented through Instructional Dialogs, formative pretests and posttests serve as an efficient means of measuring both curriculum effectiveness and student progress.
 Learn more

 Instructional Units and Dialogs